 A three-layer Mobile-Edge-Cloud architecture is considered [2], [24].
 Edge service providers gain revenue by leveraging the computation resources of edge nodes to tasks from mobile users [25].
 Agencies with various requirements of delay and computation resources can rent these resources.
-Take the edge-assisted intelligent transportation system as an example [26], re-planning of traffic routes is a delay-sensitive task that requires long-term computation resources.
-Unexpected traffic accident information processing is also delaysensitive but requires short-term computation resources.
-Moreover, road surveillance video processing is not delaysensitive but needs more computation resources.
-The main notations have been listed in TABLE 1 for better readability compared with our previous work [13].
+Take the edge-assisted intelligent transportation system as an example [26], re-planning of traffic routes is a delaysensitive task that requires long-term computation resources.
+Unexpected traffic accident information processing is also delay-sensitive but requires short-term computation resources.
+Moreover, road surveillance video processing is not delay-sensitive but needs more computation resources.